ukwa/ukwa-ingest-services/deploy/dc/README.md

 Which means enqueue the crawl test site URL on the `dc.discovered` Kafka queue.
 For the usual frequent crawl we'd have to mark the URL as a seed (using `-S`) so that the scope of the crawl is widened and the page gets rendered, but for the domain crawl the scope is already wide enough and there is no page rendering.

 A stream of discovered URLs should show up in Kafka, and the logs and WARCs should start to grow.
-The page itself should also quickly become visible in the internal Wayback instance.
+The page itself should also quickly become visible in the internal Wayback instance (unless the WARCs have been moved off).

+Data will end up in `/data/dc/`

 Launching the full crawl
 ------------------------

 TODO We also need to revisit the full-domain seeding protocol

+Feed in all known hosts.
+Pre-filter to avoid lots of empty queues in H3?
+Run through web render separately?